konaindev/React-Django/data/README.md

 The most interesting data here is basline and performance input data for Two Linoln Towers (`data/dumped/2-lincoln.json`).
 We should make sure to keep this up to date as we migrate our schema.

 All dumpdata files include a Django superuser with email `test@psl.com` and password `test1234`.

-## data/sources/

-Raw source data, in various forms (CSVs, XLSs, etc) that were used to load our database for test purposes.